Remarks on restricted Nevanlinna transforms

-which gives the formula from Theorem 1.
-Finally, since the left-hand side is the Laplace transform of the Fourier transform $\hat{\rho}$ of the measure $\rho$, therefore it is uniquely determined by $k_{a,\,\rho}$.
+and thus giving the formula in Theorem 1.
+Finally, inverting the Laplace transform of $\hat{\rho}$ and then inverting the Fourier transform, we get uniquely the measure $\rho$ from values $k_{a,\,\rho} (it), t\neq 0$.
 This completes the proof.